 Link to rates (must log in): https://westriver.coop

-• There is one residential rate with the option of submetered heat.
+There is one residential rate with the option of submetered heat.

-• Submetered heat may or may not be compatible with solar power.
+Submetered heat may or may not be compatible with solar power.

-• WREA does not currently offer a demand rate.
+WREA does not currently offer a demand rate.

-• Electric vehicle charging rates may be offered, and may or may not be compatible with solar.
+Electric vehicle charging rates may be offered and may or may not be compatible with solar.

 Butte Electric Cooperative

-• Residential rates include (Regular) Residential, All-Electric, and Demand.
+Residential rates include (Regular) Residential, All-Electric, and Demand.

-• Submetered heat is offered at a discount and is compatible with solar for accounts started prior to 2016 (grandfathered).
+Submetered heat is offered at a discount and is compatible with solar for accounts started prior to 2016 (grandfathered).

-• Electric vehicle charging rates may be offered, and may or may not be compatible with solar.
+Electric vehicle charging rates may be offered and may or may not be compatible with solar.

 About Net Metering

-The avoided cost rate varies by the supplier and location.
-As of 2022, avoided cost rates are about 10% to 20% the amount of the retail rate when you purchase electricity.
+The avoided cost rate varies by supplier and location.
+As of 2024, it is about 15% to 26% of the retail rate when purchasing electricity, varying from only 1.9 cents to 2.9 cents per kWh fed back to the grid.